-A simple recipe for tomato rice with zucchini and carrots: vegan, healthy, quick, cheap and so delicious!
+A simple recipe for vegan rice with tomatoes, zucchini and carrots: healthy, quick, cheap and so delicious!

 After eating, off we went through the narrow Danube channels, waiting for the sun to set.
 We left the big boat where it was and hopped on a smaller boat and slowly made our way through the vegetation loaded channels until we came to this large opening where we waited for the sun to set while watching the pelicans and admiring the beauty of the water lilies.
 One of the best memories of my life, I am telling you! 🙂

 INGREDIENTS FOR THE VEGAN TOMATO RICE WITH VEGETABLES

 And back to the present and this rice with tomatoes recipe.
 Make sure you use really tasty ripe tomatoes, I had two huge, juicy, slightly overripe tomatoes, which I bought extra for the rice, I just knew they would be perfect for it.
 Ignore the tomatoes in the photographs, they were super tasty as well, but they are snack tomatoes, good to eat raw, too expensive to cook them, if you ask me.

 If you cannot find really nice ripe tomatoes, than I recommend using one can of whole or chopped tomatoes, they are much tastier and suitable for this kind of dish than unripe tomatoes from the greenhouse.

 Otherwise, not much to say: some carrots and one small zucchini, green or yellow, if you happen to have it.
 If not, you could leave it out or replace it with one more carrot or a small bell pepper.
 Or try other vegetables you like and happen to have in your fridge or freezer.